 (1 Thes 5:11).”
 Barbara and the Worship Department look forward to working with the many liturgical ministers of this parish in that same spirit.

-Laura Barron, Interim Director of Faith Formation, Coordinator of Elementary Faith Formation, First Reconciliation, First Eucharist, Special Needs, and Family G.I.F.T.
+Laura Barron, Coordinator of Elementary Faith Formation, First Reconciliation, First Eucharist, Special Needs, and Family G.I.F.T.
 (Growing in Faith Together)